Top tips for hiring and firing in a growing business

 Don’t be afraid to let people go

 If a difficult, but essential fire is not carried out, the rest of the organisation will see management accepting under performance.
 This then leads to the temptation for everyone else to lower their standards.
-People will start to question whether management really cares, if they are not prepared to tackle poor performance.
+People will start to question whether management really cares, if they don’t tackle poor performance.

 In a small business, even a single fire can have a significant impact on the rest of the people.
 Tongues start wagging and everyone starts to get a bit fearful for their own security.
 Open communication is key.
 Continue with regular and honest performance reviews.
 And keep up those informal corridor conversations.